divio/aldryn-wagtail/README.rst

 ----------

 You've now created a new Django Wagtail site on Divio Cloud, deployed it locally in the Divio Shell, configured it at the Python level, and started editing it.
-The next step is to deploy it on the web, using the Divio Cloud
+The next step is to push your changes to the Divio CLoud, and deploy them there.

-It's worth following our Get Started guide in its entirety to become properly familiar with the system and what you can do with it, but in the meantime, if you want to do it the quick way with a minimum of explanation, go straight to Step 5: Push changes to your server of that article - it'll show you how to push all your changes to the cloud and deploy the project live on the web.
+See our `Developer tutorial <http://docs.divio.com/en/latest/introduction/index.html>`_to become properly familiar with the system and what you can do with it.

 Contributing
 ============

 This is a community project.
-We love to get any feedback in the form of `issues`_ and `pull requests`_.
+We be delighted to get any feedback in the form of `issues`_ and `pull requests`_.